sahuguet/sahuguet.github.io/index.md

 ![alt text](img/goog-411-taxi-ad.jpg "GOOG-411 taxi ad") | ![alt text](img/goog411-billboard.jpg "GOOG-411 billboard ad") | ![alt text](img/goog411-cards.jpg "GOOG-411 business cards")

 ### Google Audio Indexing aka GAudi (Google, 2008)
+Leveraging the data we collected with GOOG-411, the Google speech team built its own speech recognition engine.
+We were looking for interesting use cases for testing.
+It was the spring of 2008 and the presidential campaign was in high-gear.
+We realized that this could be a really cool application.
+We partnered with YouTube to have access to the videos of the republican and democratic campaigns and we builts a gadget for i-Google to let people search videos.
+Later on, the gadget was "promoted" to its own page on Google Labs.

 Google Labs logo | Election Gadget | GAudi user interface
 ------------ | ------------- | -------------